Mousto097/Africoin/README.md

-# Africoin
+# Blockchain

- Africoin is a cryptocurrency.
+Blockchain is a block explorer service, as well as a cryptocurrency wallet supporting KryptoCoin.
 It is a decentralized digital currency without a central bank or single administrator that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.

 ### Functionnalities
  - Create a blockchain with the Genesis block